soa-php/code-review-app/README.md

 `docker-compose -f docker/services-docker-compose.yml up`

 # Testing the app
-If you want to test how the application behaves you just can send the next HTTP requests:
+If you want to test how the application behaves you can send the next HTTP requests:

 1) Create a Pull Request: